pymc-devs/pymc-examples/examples/causal_inference/bayesian_nonparametric_causal.myst.md

 make_strata_plot(strata_df)
 ```

-It's difficult to see a clear pattern in this visual as both treatment groups - when there is any signifcant sample size, show a mean difference close to zero for both groups.
+It's difficult to see a clear pattern in this visual.
+In both treatment groups, when there is some significant sample size, we see a mean difference close to zero for both groups.

 ```{code-cell} ipython3
 strata_expected_df = strata_df.groupby("smoke")[["log_y count", "log_y mean", "diff"]].agg(